 Developers generally address Platform, Template, Modules, and Page Layout elements.
 Marketers generally address Content Design elements.
 Developers are able to build frameworks that support UX right into their templates, making it easier and quicker for marketers to deploy websites with greater potential for conversion.

-Why shouldn't I select a pre-made theme?
+Why shouldn't I select an off-the-shelf pre-made theme?

 Themes and ready-made templates are interesting things.
 Clients love them.
 Professional developers love them, too.
 But, for entirely different reasons.
 Clients love them because the imagery and marketing presentation position them as an instant visual design at the press of a button.
 Developers love them because they offer an opportunity to optimize templates for performance.